hefow/home-tax-somalia/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+For more information about contributing, please check our [Contributing Guidelines](https://github.com/alidiamond1/home-tax-somalia/blob/main/CONTRIBUTING.md).

 ## 🐛 Bug Reporting

 Report bugs by opening a new issue with: